 In setting a learner and restricted licence time limit, a balance is needed between providing sufficient incentive for individuals capable of progressing to do so, but avoiding prematurely forcing those who do not feel skilled enough to progress.

-A time limit of 5 years for learner and restricted licences is recommended because it is considered to be a suitable balance between allowing adequate time for driver training and providing an incentive for the licence holder to progress to the next licensing stage.
+A time limit of 5 years for learner and restricted licences has been adopted because it is considered to be a suitable balance between allowing adequate time for driver training and providing an incentive for the licence holder to progress to the next licensing stage.

-Applying the time limit to all new licence holders and those existing learner and restricted licence holders when their licence is renewed is the recommended option.
+The time limit will apply to all new licences obtained after 1 December 2014 and to those existing learner and restricted licence holders when their licence is renewed.
 This is the easiest option to implement and the most cost effective.
-It would gain significant coverage after 5 years and near full coverage after 10 years, by which time all current licences will have expired, and will have the new time limit applied to them.
+It will gain significant coverage after 5 years and near full coverage after 10 years, by which time all current licences will have expired, and will have the new time limit applied to them.

 1 The mandatory minimum periods are 6 months for learner licences, and 12 to 18 months for restricted licences for drivers under the age of 25.